aws-cloudformation/cfn-lint/README.md

 ```

 #### Resource Based Metadata
 Inside a resources Metadata key you can configure cfn-lint to ignore checks.
 This will filter out failures for the resource in which the Metadata belongs.
-Keep in mind that resources may lose metadata when passed through aws-sam-translator, such as `AWS::Serverless::Function` resources.
+Keep in mind that [`AWS::Serverless` resources may lose metadata during the Serverless transform](https://github.com/awslabs/serverless-application-model/issues/450#issuecomment-643420308)

 ```yaml
 Resources: